 And now I must face my weightiest choice: whether to let my kids spend the summer in front of screens or to let them destroy my house and yard.
 Do I let them kill brain cells on Netflix or do I allow them to conscript every item we own into “creative” endeavors?

-Long experience has shown me that for my children, these are the only two options.
-If there is no screen, they will not play in any easily picked up way.
+Long experience has shown me that, at least for my children, these are the only two options.
+If there is no screen, they will not play in a pleasant or organized way.
 They will proceed immediately to enact outlandish, fantastical scenarios in my previously orderly home.